Additional Military Layers (AML)

 An existing chart with extensive updates that is republished electronically or in hard copy.
 An ENC New Edition (EN) is a base file in the S-57 format.

-An ENC base file in which the UPDN (update number) and EDTN (edition number) values do not change.
+An ENC base file where the UPDN (update number) and EDTN (edition number) values do not change.
 Conversely, when a new edition dataset is produced, the EDTN usually increases by 1, and the UPDN rolls back to 0.

 An ENC Revision (ER) is an update to a base file that is commonly called an EN.
 ER files are considered update dataset types in the S-57 specification.